louisehealey/AgingInventory/README.md

 # Aging Inventory
 This Power BI report analyzes aging inventory by categorizing stock quantities into time-based buckets.
 These buckets allow users to track stock movement, identify slow-moving items, and optimize inventory turnover to improve efficiency and reduce waste.

-Since most components are not serialized, tracking individual part movement is a challenge.
-To estimate how long stock has remained at the facility, this report leverages Purchase Order Transactions and assumes a FIFO (First-In, First-Out) inventory management approach.
+Tracking the movement of individual parts is challenging, as most components aren't serialized.
+To estimate how long inventory has remained at the facility, this report relies on Purchase Order Transactions and assumes a First-In, First-Out (FIFO) inventory management approach.

 ### Total Quantity Report